Iris1e27/book-subscription-system/README.md

 # book-subscription-system
 - A cloud full-stack web app called book subscription system
 - Main function is that the administrator can manage books, customers can subscribe to books and view their orders
-- A group project for COMS E6156, written by 6 people
+- I led this group project for COMS E6156, written by 6 people.

 ## How to run